 To achieve this, for care home residents we deliver arts in care workshops, both in house and via Zoom, discreet community learning, arts projects and commissions.
 For care staff and activity coordinators we offer ideas via our blogs and newsletters, consultation services, training and resources.

-Our aim is to ensure that every older adult living with social care needs has access to creative opportunities and high quality activity and learning.
+Our aim is to ensure that every older adult living with social care needs has access to creative opportunities and high-quality activity and learning.
 There are many benefits from participating in arts, creative and culture activities.